Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 where, through the assumption of a generalized non-interacting $v$-representability, one expresses all key quantities as functionals of a single determinant rather than of a single-particle density only.\footnote{The constraint of orthonormal single particle-orbitals is not stressed for brevity.} The notation emphasizes that, in general, $\Phi_s \ne \Psi_s$ and $E^\text{GKS}_\xc[\Phi_s] \ne E_\xc[n]$.
 Performing the minimization yields

-This is the generalized KS equation (GKS), here written in a form especially suitable for $\tau$-dependent MGGAs.
+This is the GKS equation, here written in a form especially suitable for $\tau$-dependent MGGAs.
 As shown below, this equation admits more general effective potentials than the regular KS equation, \cref{eq:KS}.
-We note that the term GKS is sometimes used with a different meaning in quantum chemistry, where it is used to denote and extended HF/KS approaches with non-collinear spin~\cite{Fukutome1981:955, LOWDIN1992:79, HammesSchiffer1993:1901, Small2015:094112}.
+We note that the term GKS is sometimes used with a different meaning in quantum chemistry, where it is used to denote extended HF/KS approaches with non-collinear spin.\cite{Fukutome1981:955, LOWDIN1992:79, HammesSchiffer1993:1901, Small2015:094112}

 Applying this scheme to the functional form defined in \cref{{eq:exc-vol}} by inserting the definitions of the KS densities in terms of the spin-orbitals, we readily obtain

 where

 with